Safer Cities Program

 • Increasing women and girls’ engagement with how the spaces around them are designed and managed.

 The Safer Cities program is part of a state-wide investment to improve women’s opportunities and child development.
-Other programs include improving access to early childhood education, supporting women in business, and support for victim-survivors of domestic and family violence.

 Safer Cities: Her Way